-A yearly hunt fee is required to hunt Tule Lake and Lower Klamath
+A yearly recreation pass is required for all hunting on the Tule Lake and Lower Klamath

 Licenses & Permits